-In this article, you will learn how to visualise cost from a price whose rate changes via the API.
+In this article, you will learn how to visualise cost from a price whose rate changes based on what you insert via API.

 In this article, we explain how to do that.